Orquesta Broadway

-Orquesta Broadway was an American mid-1960s/late 1980s New York-based salsa band.
+Orquesta Broadway was an American mid-1960s/late 1980s New York-based cuban music band.
 They issued almost 20 albums between 1964 and 1987.

-Orquesta Broadway and Típica 73 were two popular New York salsa bands that played in the charanga format.
+Orquesta Broadway and Típica Novel were two popular New York cuban_music bands that played in the charanga format.

 Some of the famous musicians initially involved were Monguito "El Único", a Cuban nasal-voiced singer (he patterned his vocal style on the Cuban sonero Miguelito Cuní), joined in 1962, when he moved to New York from Mexico, Ronnie Baro, 1992, co-founder of Africando and Roger Dawson, conga drummer (bongos are not typically used in charanga bands).

-Their song "El Barrio del Pilar" is considered a type song for the 'marcha' rhythm of the conga drums in salsa.
+Their song "El Barrio del Pilar" is considered a type song for the 'marcha' rhythm of the conga drums in cuban music.